 To summarize, It is important that Canadians co-ordinate their successor-holder and beneficiary designations with the wishes of their Wills to avoid any future complications for your Executor.

-If you are unsure of how your Will and TFSA plan work together or just wish to review your existing TFSA account designations, then let us know!
-[1]
+If you are unsure of how your Will and TFSA plan work together or just wish to review your existing TFSA account designations, then <a href="text-account-text-ac

 Do you have questions about your investment strategies?